Course Title: Medicine (Graduate Entry)

 All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries or residence.
 This certificate should state that the student has had no convictions recorded against them while residing there.

 EU Applicants: Application to Year 1 of the degree programme is made directly through the Central Applications Office (CAO).
 Applicants should apply online at www.cao.ie.
 The normal closing date for receipt of completed applications is 1st February of the year of entry.
-Students must also apply for the HPAT-Ireland (Health Professionals Admissions Test – Ireland) exam.
+Students must also make a separate application for the GAMSAT exam.

 Much of the academic teaching takes place in UCC’s Brookfield Health Sciences Complex.
 Facilities include an IT lab, a state-of-the-art clinical-skills laboratory (including a mock ward) and communication-skills rooms complete with audio-visual recording equipment.